 1. Don’t Make It Harder for Yourself

-It’s hard being a parent, juggling your child’s playdates, school activities, and meetings.
+Being a parent juggling your child’s playdates, school activities, and meetings is hard.
 Therefore, it is advised not to burden yourself with additional extracurricular activities for kids.
 Select activities that they can do independently or with minimal effort.

 2. Evaluate Your Child’s Strengths and Weaknesses

-Understand where your child’s strengths and weaknesses lie before selecting an extracurricular activity, and pick what your child is good at.
-If your child is good at chess, let them pick it rather than trying to force, say baseball, to them because other kids like playing baseball more.
+Understand your child’s strengths and weaknesses before selecting an extracurricular activity, and pick what your child is good at.
+If your child is good at chess, let them pick it rather than trying to force, say baseball, on them because other kids like playing baseball more.

 3. Provide the Right Direction

 Explore extracurricular activities aligned with your child’s interests and strengths.
-Consult your child’s teacher to identify suitable ECAs that can help them excel.
+Consult your child’s teacher to identify suitable ECAs to help them excel.